iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.michigan.MiCovidExposure___1.3/report.md

 <img src="3_star_reviews_wordcloud.png" alt="gov.michigan.MiCovidExposure 3 reviews"/>
 </p>

+> More tools for the Vaccine!
+The app is great but is lacking major portions that should be on the subject of "Vaccinations".
+Such as locations for Detroit residents.
+Information on the various vaccines available & where.
+A Q & A section on possible vaccine info to help stop forms of "vaccine hesitency"<br> :date: __2021-05-02 22:22:13__

 > I have the current version 1.3 but never updates checks for covid exposure after install Edit: I changed the settings that stopped app from running in background (Samsung).
 Hope that works.<br> :date: __2021-03-12 20:32:48__

 > You have to keep Bluetooth on to recieve alerts?!
 No thank you, I'm uninstalling this Edit In response to the reply below: I still dont want to walk around with my bluetooth on all day.
 Thats not good for my battery or privacy.<br> :date: __2021-03-10 20:01:37__